laravel/pint/README.md

 ## Team Preface

+> This repository contains a proof-of-concept on what could become **pint**.
+Code, tests, and output, will become different if we actually decide to move forward.

 Hi Team.
 Welcome to Pint, an opinionated code formatter for PHP.
-This repository contains a proof-of-concept on what could become **pint**.
-Code, tests, and output, will become different if we actually decide to move forward.

-Also, in my opinion, we should ship with a Laravel preset instead of PSR 12.

-Meanwhile, here are the instructions to try it out locally:
+It's a minimalist and zero-dependency alternative to PHP CS Fixer, that just works once you require it in your `composer.json` file.
+Here are the instructions to try it out locally:

 ```bash
 cd <your-work-directory>